-Since the cartridge was first released in 1952, the .308 Winchester has become one of the most popular rifle chamberings on the market.
-Available in every rifle action type from bolt to semi-auto, .308 has plenty to offer.
+Since its release in 1952, the .308 Winchester cartridge has become one of the most popular rifle chamberings in the world.
+Available in every rifle action type, from bolt to semi-auto, .308 has plenty to offer.

 If you’re contemplating an optic for your .308 rifle, but aren’t sure what to look for, we’ve got you covered.
-We’ve done the research for you and compiled this handy guide to finding the best .308 scope to meet your shooting needs.
+We’ve done the research for you and compiled this handy guide.
+Use it to help you find the best .308 scope to meet your shooting needs.
 We even have a list of our top picks.
 Keep reading to find out more.

 If you don't have time for the details, check out the list below for the best rated .308 scopes: